South Carolina's Litter Laws

 Penalties for ILLEGAL DUMPING or the discarding of litter or garbage in an area not intended for that use, has a fine of $1,000 and a minimum of 15 hours litter-gathering labor.

 *In South Carolina, there is a 100% assessment on all state litter tickets, plus court fees.

 Click here for SC Litter Laws, Section 16-11-700.

 Lexington County Litter Collection Programs

 - Keep the Midlands Beautiful - has volunteer opportunities available which range from a

 - Sheriff's Department - uses services of low-level offenders from the Lexington County Detention Center to pick up trash from county roadways.
-The inmates pick up litter by hand from essentially every primary and secondary road that have been identified as problem areas or are recommended by resident deputies.
-Pickup service does not include private property and the interstate highways.
+Inmates pick up litter by hand from essentially any primary and secondary road that have been identified as problem areas or are recommended by resident deputies.
+Pickup service does not include private property and interstate highways.